-Describe your course and site evacuation plan, including accounting for all swimmers and other participants: If mass evacuation from the water becomes necessary, the Safety Director will notify all spotters & rescuers by radio.
-Spotters and rescuers will then direct all swimmers to the nearest shoreline, which is within 100 meters from all points on the course.
-The park abuts the course and the distance from the swim site is short, so swimmers may easily walk back to the swim area on the shore through the park.
+Describe your course and site evacuation plan, including accounting for all swimmers and other participants: If mass evacuation from the water becomes necessary, the Safety Director will notify all spotters & rescuers to direct swimmers to the nearest shoreline.
+Swimmers must obey the safety personnel!
+The Safety Director will then mobilize vehicles to pick up these swimmers using the road that circles the lake.